 Digital Investment Reduces Costs

-According to the Accenture report, The Untapped Win-Win in Self Service Banking, banks employ approximately 514,000 tellers and pay them an average yearly wage of $25,760.
+According to an Accenture report, banks employ approximately 514,000 tellers and pay them an average yearly wage of $25,760.
 Additionally, there’s the high cost associated with building and maintaining branches, which usually allocate up to 50% of their space to teller-related activities.
 Because of these expenses, it’s up to 95% cheaper for a bank to process a deposit digitally than through a teller, and online and mobile payments cost 65% less than payment by a paper check.

 The bottom line is that mobile banking can free up valuable labor and branch space, which can have a significant impact on the bank’s balance sheet.
 These cost savings come at a time when banking is saddled with increased costs related to regulatory requirements and when low interest rates are impacting a banks’ ability to grow their top lines.